Russel88/DAtest/README.md

 -   Compare methods with testDA function
     -   Check the results with `plot` or `summary`
-    -   Choose method that has high AUC and FPR not higher than ~0.05
+    -   Choose method that has high AUC, and FPR not higher than ~0.05
 -   Run data with the chosen test with DA."test" function, where "test" is the name of the test (see details with ?testDA)
     -   Check out your final results.
 Done!

+### Citation

 Some scripts, including the spike-in for estimating AUC, is borrowed
 from: [Thorsen J, Brejnrod A et al. Large-scale benchmarking reveals